wadcom/kisarra-docs/README.md

 Each turn, the player receives 20 units of supplies for free, and a certain amount of supplies for the Betirium sent on the previous turn.
-For every kg of beririum sent, the player will receive 5 units of supplies.
+For every kg of Betirium sent, the player will receive 5 units of supplies.

 Each unit has a "tank" for supplies of a certain capacity.
 Each unit consumes 1 unit of supplies at the end of each hour.